davigarms/ReadingReturners/README.md

 Figmagic fetches a document with predefined tokens directly from Figma and generates JSON files from their data, while Styles Dictionary exports their values in CSS and JS formats, to be applied consistently across the project.

-You can find a document template at:
+A Figmagic Figma template can be found at:

 https://www.figma.com/community/file/821094451476848226/Figmagic-%E2%80%94-Design-System-for-Tokens.

 You will also need a `Figma API key` and the `URL id` of that document.
-More information can be found in the [Figmagic documentation](https://github.com/mikaelvesavuori/figmagic 'Figmagic documentation').
+More information can be accessed in the [Figmagic documentation](https://github.com/mikaelvesavuori/figmagic 'Figmagic documentation').

-The JSON files are located in `figmagic/dictionary` folder.

 **To fetch Figma tokens and update the JSON files, run:**